dgonzalezt2/YellowFlowers/README.md

 # Contributions
 Contributions are welcome!
 If you find bugs, improvements or have new ideas, feel free to contact me on Linkedin or Instagram.

-We hope you enjoy playing Tetris as much as we enjoyed creating it.
-Have fun, and good luck with your games!

 <h3 align="left">Connect with me:</h3>
 <p align="left">